-For those interested in a Wall Street career, there are a number of roles that could be of interest including trader, analyst, and investment banker.
+For those interested in a Wall Street career, there are a number of roles that could be of interest including learning to trade gold, analyst, and investment banker.
 Many want to be investment bankers, drawn by the high-profile and handsome salaries these jobs offer.

 How to increase your chances for getting jobs in banks

 Utilize maximum chances of internships and experience related to this field; start with a beginners guide to investing course- It could smooth your way into a graduate job with the employer: most financial services firms – from insurance companies to banks – aim to hire 60–90% of their interns.
 At some employers you’ll skip most of the recruitment process and go straight to interview and eventually a background check which is a great resource when hiring new employees.
 At others, you might be offered a job straight away, since there are different banking systems and we have contacted Wells Fargo online chat and received confirmation that the bank is not cooperating with ChexSystems agency.
 You can also look into business banking by visiting WECU: Business Banking.

 What types of retail banking, insurance and financial services work experience are available?